Is Your Organization Leveraging Vision Building for Growth?

 - Reshare it every 90 days during your Quarterly State of the Company Meeting.

-With an understanding of the Vision’s importance and a clear path to its realization, your organization has the momentum it needs for transformational growth and success.
+With an understanding of the vision’s importance and a clear path to its realization, your organization has the momentum it needs for transformational growth and success.

 Crafting Your Vision: The Journey Begins

-Establishing a Vision involves introspection and strategic planning.
+Establishing a vision involves introspection and strategic planning.
 You’ll need to consider the reasons that spurred the organization’s beginning.
 You might ask questions like:

 - Why did you set out to create the business?